 The Health and Safety (Sharp Instruments in Healthcare) Regulations 2013 (also known as the Sharps Regulations) were implemented on 11th May 2013 to implement aspects of the European Council Directive 2010/32/EU that are not specifically addressed in existing GB legislation.

 All employers are required under the existing health and safety law to ensure that all risks from sharps injuries are adequately assessed and appropriate control measures are put in place.
 In particular, the needs to assess the risks, provide appropriate information and training, and consult with employees.
 The Sharps Regulations build on the existing law and provide specific detail on requirements that must be taken by healthcare employers and their contractors.
-There are many parts to the regulations and we are looking now at some of these and the first is the use and disposal of medical sharps.
+There are many parts of the regulations and we are looking now at some of these and the first is the use and disposal of medical sharps.

 The Sharps Regulations follow the principles of the hierarchy of preventative control measures, set out in the Control of Substances Hazardous to Health Regulations.
 You must avoid the unnecessary use of sharps.
 Needles, scalpels and other sharps will remain essential tools for effective medical care.
 However, the employer should ensure that sharps are only used where they are required.
 For example, organisations that have reviewed the use of sharps have identified staff using needles to carry out tasks for which they are not required (for example collection of urine samples from catheter bags).
 Needle-free equipment is available for certain procedures and should be used, where it is reasonably practicable to do so.